 An emergency can arise out of nowhere.
 You may be having family fun in the park when all of a sudden grandpa clenches his chest and falls to the ground.
-If you are lucky, you took online first aid and CPR so you know what to do, and immediately diagnose the problem and begin CPR.
+If you are lucky, you took online first aid and CPR training so you know what to do, and immediately diagnose the problem and begin CPR.
 Here is a quick guide to using a CPR AED to shock someone back to life.
+But first, what does AED stand for?
+AED stands for Automated External Defibrillator that check the heart’s rhythm.

 The great thing about an AED is that it is made to provide audio instructions so that even a person who has never used one can follow the instructions.
 Open it up once you receive it.
 You might see an ‘on’ button or it may be the kind that turns on automatically once it is opened.